 Illy

-Illy's coffee pods are famous for their 100% Arabica beans, which coffee enthusiasts consider superior.
-Most other brands use a combination of Arabica and Robusta.
+Illy's pods are known for their 100% Arabica beans, which a lot of coffee fans rate as the better bean.
+Most other brands blend Arabica with Robusta instead.

 - A medium roast yields a perfectly balanced cup of coffee with hints of caramel and chocolate.